csaibalakrishna/c.saibala.github.io/index.md

 - Wrote Python script to simulate ransomware decryption
 - Investigated network traffic anomalies to detect security threats

+  ## 💻 Featured Project
+  ###  Open-Source Web Vulnerability Assessment
+  -  Led a vulnerability assessment of a web application using Nmap,  identifying and prioritizing 15+ critical and high-risk vulnerabilities aligned with OWASP
+ Top 10.
+-Utilized VirusTotal to enrich threat intelligence by scanning URLs and IPs, uncovering 3 previously undetected malware/phishing flags, enhancing the accuracy of risk assessment.
+- Produced a comprehensive vulnerability report with detailed findings and actionable recommendations, which reduced potential attack surface by 30% when implemented.
+-Collaborated with the IT team to validate findings and support remediation efforts, improving system security posture within a 2-week remediation cycle.

 ### TCS Cybersecurity Analyst Simulation
 - Worked on IAM principles with a virtual consulting team
 - Drafted strategic remediation documents